publisha/publisha.github.io/pages/createyourownblog.md

 [![To find your Home folder use the Go menu item.](/images/getintoyourhomefolder.png)](/images/getintoyourhomefolder.png)

 From the Finder use `Go` to find your Home folder.
-Read the `readme.md` file that comes inside this zip file.
+Read the `readme.txt` file that comes inside this zip file.

 [61862e36]: http://www.publisha.org/resources/atom.zip "Get this zip file and unpack"